Last Updated on August 6, 2022

 - Sticky Beans – coffee and maple syrup milk stout

-The English ale was a REALLY GOOD tasting beer, said straight from the mouth of an English girl, therefore it has to be true.
+The English ale was a REALLY GOOD tasting beer.
+Said straight from the mouth of an English girl, therefore it has to be true.
 The coffee beer definitely tasted of coffee.
 My favourites however were Cool Story Hazel, I LOVED the hazelnut taste and even said ‘oh wow!’ after my first sip, and the Apricot sour beer.
 I’ve always been a fan of cider and the apricot sour beer had a taste very similar to a fruit cider.
 Again, the watermelon beer from the summer was also amazing.
+(They recently had one that tasted like neapolitan ICE CREAM).

-Dimensional Brewing Co also offer a MEGA FLIGHT which includes samples of ALL 14 beers and ciders that are currently on tap.
+Dimensional Brewing Co also offer a MEGA FLIGHT.
+This includes samples of ALL 14 beers and ciders that are currently on tap.
 The thing is about a metre long which is crazy and I definitely wouldn’t trust myself carrying!
 It’d be perfect if a group of people wanted to taste all they have to offer!

 I like the way you can buy smaller flight sized glasses of each beer as well as the regular sizes.
 I find that when I visit a brewery style taproom, I’d rather taste a couple of different flavours than drink larger sizes.